The Russia Investigations: Maybe The End Is In Sight. Maybe It Isn't

 Trump's report, meanwhile, can compress months worth of political scourging into a single paper cannonball to be fired down Pennsylvania Avenue at the Justice Department.
 Mueller is a "conflicted," partisan, biased bully run amok and his office was made up of political supporters of Democrats, the president says.

-One reason to expect this outcome is that it has characterized the Russia story almost all along: Democrats say it's a thing, Republicans say it's not.
+One reason to expect this outcome is how it has characterized the Russia story almost all along: Democrats say it's a thing, Republicans say it's not.

 Breaking that logjam, changing minds and getting the attention of the many Americans disengaged from the daily byplay would require revelations of historic importance that were established beyond the shadow of a doubt.